gaomd/subv/newex/README.md

 !!WORK IN PROGRESS!!

-turn v2ex.com into reddit/News.YC like style
+a new way to explore the v2ex.com

-##license
+##License
 (c) 2012 Md Gao

-MIT License
+MIT License, see /LICENSE file